networknext/next/docs/network_next_terraform_provider.md

 next commit
 ```

 This extracts the configuration data defined in Postgres and _commits_ it to the backend runtime.
-This way the essential runtime backend that plans and executes player routes operates entirely independently from Postgres, and continues to function even if Postgres is down.
+This way the essential runtime backend that plans and executes routing is able to operate independently from Postgres, and continues to function even if it is down.

 [Back to main documentation](../README.md)